Merida Biosciences

 Venture Round in 2020

-Clover Health Inc. is a health insurance provider focused on offering Medicare Advantage plans to senior citizens, primarily based in New Jersey.
-Founded in 2014 and headquartered in San Francisco, the company also operates in several other states, including Arizona, Georgia, Pennsylvania, South Carolina, Tennessee, and Texas.
-Clover Health employs a Preferred Provider Organization (PPO) platform designed to enhance the quality of care for its members and their physicians.
-Utilizing patient-centered analytics and a dedicated care management team, Clover aims to identify potential health risks and deliver preventive care, which helps in reducing avoidable healthcare expenditures and managing chronic diseases.
-The company’s proprietary software platform, Clover Assistant, equips physicians with personalized insights for early detection and management of chronic conditions.
-Clover Health operates mainly through its Insurance segment, which includes its PPO and Health Maintenance Organization (HMO) plans, while also participating in the ACO REACH Model in its Non-Insurance segment.
+Clover Health Inc. is a health insurance company that specializes in providing Medicare Advantage plans primarily for senior citizens.
+Founded in 2014 and headquartered in San Francisco, California, the company operates in several states, including New Jersey, Arizona, Georgia, Pennsylvania, South Carolina, Tennessee, and Texas.
+Clover Health utilizes a Preferred Provider Organization (PPO) platform to enhance the quality of life for its members and their healthcare providers.
+The company employs patient-centered analytics and a dedicated care management team to identify potential health risks and deliver preventive care, thereby aiming to minimize avoidable spending and manage chronic diseases.
+Its proprietary software platform, Clover Assistant, offers personalized insights to physicians, supporting early detection and effective management of chronic conditions.
+Clover Health generates the majority of its revenue from its insurance segment, which includes both PPO and HMO plans.

 Poseida Therapeutics